 It’s important enough that we’ll say it again: the number one most crucial element in remote team collaboration is communication.

-Every member of your team needs to be on the same page at the same time.
+Every team member of your firm needs to be on the same page at the same time.
 After the whole corporate world went virtual in March of 2020, reports found that successful teams spent 10% more time in conferences.

 Performance management for remote workers

 If you’re more of a hands-off team leader, you may need to become more hands-on.
 Because of the isolation that can come with remote work, feeling seen and heard can be important for individual employees.